Albert Forster: Free City of Danzig

 On 15 October 1930, Forster became the Nazi Party's Gauleiter of the Free City of Danzig (now Gdańsk, Poland), replacing Arthur Greiser who then became the Deputy Gauleiter.
 This touched off a feud between them and Greiser was to remain Forster's lifelong nemesis.
 Many residents resented Forster as an interloper who had replaced Greiser, a native Danziger.
 Forster immediately embarked on an aggressive propaganda campaign and membership drive.
 In November 1930, he became the founder and publisher of the Danziger Beobachter (Danzig Observer).
 From December 1930 to December 1932, he increased the Danzig Party membership from 1,310 to 9,519, and the local SA from 150 to 1,500 members.

 After the Nazi seizure of power, Forster spearheaded the Nazi takeover of Danzig in spring 1933, attaining an absolute majority for the Nazi Party in the Danzig Senate.
 Hitler rewarded him with the leadership of the DHV on 10 May 1933, making him the head of all clerical employee organizations within the German Labor Front.
 On 15 September he was appointed to the Prussian State Council and in January 1934, he was made honorary Führer of the 36th SS-Standarte in Danzig.
 In January 1935, he was named chairman of the Danzig branch of the Nordische Gesellschaft (Nordic Society) charged with strengthening German-Nordic cultural and political cooperation.
 On 23 January 1936, he became a member of the personal staff of Reichsführer-SS Heinrich Himmler.

 In 1937 Forster boasted about his fight against communists and other "subhumans".

+Albert Forster (right, standing in car beside the Reich Labour Service leader Konstantin Hierl saluting), reviewing a parade during the festival of the Danzig Labour Service on 4 June 1939.